autostrap/bootstrap-scripts/README.md

 stage0/
 -------

-This directory contains various bootstrapping scripts for running Cloudstrap in non-Openstack environments.
+This directory contains bootstrapping scripts for running Cloudstrap in non-Openstack environments.
 These scripts may be used for Cloudstrap deployments on bare metal machines, local development VMs or other environments without EC2 style metadata/user data passing mechanisms.